-God’s love for is free… for you… and forever!
+God’s love is for free… for you… and forever!

 Welcome to Woodstock Christian Congregation in Bethel!

-God’s love for is free… for you… and forever!
+God’s love is for free… for you… and forever!

 Message audio CD’s are available after service for free!
 You can also download the audio from the website and subscribe to the podcast on iTunes.